 Programs in this core area help youth become responsible, caring citizens and acquire skills for participating in the democratic process.
 They also develop leadership skills and provide opportunities for planning, decision-making, contributing to Club and community and celebrating our national heritage.

 Keystoning is the Boys & Girls Club Movement’s most dynamic teen program.
 Keystone Clubs are chartered leadership and service clubs for boys and girls ages 14 to 18.
-Keystoners elect officers and implement activities in six areas: service to Club and community, character and leadership development, education and career exploration, unity, free enterprise and social recreation.
+Keystoners elect officers and assistance implement activities in six areas: service to Club and community, character and leadership development, education and career exploration, unity, free enterprise and social recreation.
 Keystone Club members and their advisors can be nominated to steering committees that organize regional and national Keystone Conferences attended by thousands of Keystoners each year.
 Keystone Club Awards are bestowed annually on Keystone Clubs that implement programs and activities that best promote Keystoning principles.
 Each year, Keystoners develop a National Keystone Project.
 The combined action of hundreds of local Keystone Clubs results in a service project with a national scope.

 A self-esteem program for girls ages 5-10.
 Members participate in community awareness activities and volunteerism.
 They help guide others in a positive manner.